mcnuttandrew/critical-hci-vis-class/src/index.md

 ## Required Activities (5 points)

 **Respond to the reading** This is something you should be doing for everything you read anyway, so you might as well get credit.
 No credit for obvious AI generated responses.
-This is the only assignment with a deadline, it must be turned in physically in class.
+This is the only assignment with a deadline, it must be turned in digitally at least an hour before class.
+These can not be made up.

 **Show up to class**